Invertible Ideals and Gaussian Semirings: Pr u fer semirings

-Now we prove an important theorem that is rather the semiring version of Theorem 6.6 in \cite{LM}.
-While some parts of our proof is similar to those ones in Theorem 6.6 in \cite{LM} and Proposition 4 in \cite{S}, other parts of the proof are apparently original.
-Note that similar to ring theory, for any ideals $I,J$ of a semiring $S$, it is defined that $[I \colon J]=\lbrace s\in S \colon sJ \subseteq I \rbrace$.
+Now we prove an important theorem that is rather the semiring version of Theorem 6.6 in \cite{LarsenMcCarthy1971}.
+While some parts of our proof is similar to those ones in Theorem 6.6 in \cite{LarsenMcCarthy1971} and Proposition 4 in \cite{S}, other parts of the proof are apparently original.

 \begin{theorem}

 Let $S$ be a semidomain.
 Then the following statements are equivalent:

 \begin{enumerate}